jonhiggs/driller/README.md

 # driller

-Driller's purpose is to normalise paths.
+Driller's primary purpose is to clean paths.

-- Paths like `/this/is/a/../../path/` will turn into `/this/path/`.
+- Tilde's (~) are always expanded.

-- Directories will always end in a trailing slash, files will never end in a slash.
+- Directories always have a trailing slash.
+- Files never have a trailing slash (including symlinks to directories).
+- Collapse ../ in paths.
+- Remove // from paths.

-- Wildcards will be honoured.
+- Wildcards are honoured and multiple results will be returned.

-- Easily find the root of a Git or Mercurial repository.

 ## Requirements